How To Treat Gum Recession

 What is Gum Recession?

-When the gum tissue starts to pull back or wear away, revealing more of the tooth or its roots, that is what is referred to as gum recession.
+When the gum tissue starts to pull back or wear away, revealing more of the tooth or its roots.
+It is referred to as gum recession.
 Receding gums cause pockets and gaps to occur between the gum line and the teeth.
 This allows for bacteria that can cause disease to accumulate.
-By leaving gum recession untreated, the patient can see a severe loss of bone structure and supporting tissue which eventually leads to tooth loss.
+By leaving gum recession untreated, the patient suffers a severe loss of bone structure and supporting tissue.
+This loss of bone and tissue eventually leads to tooth loss.
 Gum recession can be caused by the following factors:

 - Hormonal changes that result in the gums becoming more sensitive and vulnerable.